-Our next story sees our team engage an absurd adventure that’s fueled with an “Adventurous Imagination” (Pencils & Ink: Claudio Sciarrone, Colors: Cladio Scarrone & Diogo Saito).
+Our next story has our team engaging in an absurd adventure that’s fueled with an “Adventurous Imagination” (Pencils & Ink: Claudio Sciarrone, Colors: Cladio Scarrone & Diogo Saito).
 We open on Akuma Island just off the mainland coast as our team investigates an abandoned facility.
 Fredzilla then delves into an overblown narration as he accidentally sets off a silent alarm.
 Suddenly, they fall down a trap hole and are suddenly ensnared in plasma coils before they’re met upon by their felon named Dr. Rat.
 Fortunately, Wasabi cuts himself and his teammates free as they engage their foe.
 Afterwards, GoGo snaps Fred out of his fantasy as it turns out that they fell down a ramp, fell into some spider-webs and the only adversary they faced was a plain rat.
 Despite that, the tale ends with him still having his chipper attitude as he takes his leave.

 For this one-page tale, our quickie story gives a comedic flair out of a particular “Roast Hero” (Pencils & Ink: Claudio Sciarrone, Colors: Cladio Scarrone & Diogo Saito).
 Hiro and Baymax are hanging out at Fred’s mansion as they see their teammate demonstrating his pyro power.
 Suddenly, Fredzilla gets an idea for what else he can do with his ability.
 As such, the payoff ending sees him roasting several marshmellows at once as Baymax states that this will help “fight crime on an empty stomach”.